ChristianSi/lytspel/README.md

     shifts of stress), the spelling reflects this, e.g. «cri'aition, creecher» ‹creation, creature› from «cri'ait» ‹create›; «dis'cution» ‹discussion› from «dis'cuss» ‹discuss›; «con'cluusion» ‹conclusion›
-    from «con'cluud» ‹conclude›; «acchuel» ‹actual› from «act»;
+    from «con'cluud» ‹conclude›; «acchual» ‹actual› from «act»;
     «as'sumption» ‹assumption› from «as'suum» ‹assume›.

   * The past tense of regular verbs is formed by appending «ed» if /@d/ is